XY-boy/TTST/README.md

  ![image](/fig/dota.png)

 ## Acknowledgments
-Our TTST mainly borrows from DRSFormer (https://github.com/cschenxiang/DRSformer) and [SKNet](https://github.com/implus/SKNet).
+Our TTST mainly borrows from [DRSFormer](https://github.com/cschenxiang/DRSformer) and [SKNet](https://github.com/implus/SKNet).
 Thanks for these excellent open-source works!

 ## Contact
 If you have any questions or suggestions, feel free to contact me.
 Email: xiao_yi@whu.edu.cn; xy574475@gmail.com

 ## Citation
 If you find our work helpful in your research, please consider citing it.
-We appreciate your support！😊
+Your support is greatly appreciated! 😊

 ```
 @ARTICLE{xiao2024ttst,